marcelgoh/opythn/README.md

-# opythn
+# OPythn
-A compiler and bytecode interpreter for a subset of Python
+OPythn is a compiler and bytecode interpreter for a core subset of Python.